danielringer/stelligent-u/03-iam/README.md

 starting with "lebowski/") to an S3 bucket using IAM conditions?
 If not, how else could this be accomplished?_

+#### I was able to prevent uploads to S3 using a deny policy if the resource was not arn:aws:s3:::RingerBucket/lebowski/*

 #### Task: Limiting Uploads

 Research and review the best method to limit uploads with a specific prefix to an S3 bucket.

+#### I beleive my previous response is the best method.

 ## Further Reading